kduncanwelke/WeatherCute-World/README.md

 The app overall aims to provide weather in a cute, enjoyable, user-friendly manner that allows the user to tailor their experience through reordering, data reloads, and measurement type preferences.

 ## Art
-Unique art for every weather condition specified by the NWS API (and for both day and nighttime conditions) is included as an integral part of this app, to allow at-a-glance understanding.
+Unique art for every weather condition specified by the WeatherAPI (and for both day and nighttime conditions) is included as an integral part of this app, to allow at-a-glance understanding.
 This art was created by myself (the developer) and belongs to no one else.
 The art displayed is set based off condition codes returned by the API.

 ## Support
 If you experience trouble using the app, have any questions, or simply want to contact me, you can contact me via email at kduncanwelke@gmail.com.
 I will be happy to discuss this project.